mardix/VoodOrm/ReadMe.md

 ### *VoodOrm* ***VoodOrm::fromArray(*** *Array $data* ***)***

-Unlike `find()` and `findOne()` which make a query to the database to retrieve the data, `fromArray()` loads raw the data and returns it as a VoodOrm object.
+Unlike `find()` and `findOne()` which make a query to the database to retrieve the data, `fromArray()` loads raw data and returns it as a VoodOrm object.
 It can be data that is cached into Redis/Memcached, but not coming directly from the database.

 	$data = [
 			"id" => 916,